Mary Beth McGruder is a North Carolina coastal writer of fiction about love, marriage, grief, and the small mercies that keep us afloat.

-She recently completed The Library of Borrowed Days, a speculative short story about love, marriage, and grief, in which a hidden library annex lends days from alternate lives and borrowed time comes with rules, costs, and consequences.
-She is in final edits for Public Trust, an upmarket domestic suspense novel set between Charleston and Paris, where a carefully curated marriage and real estate empire begin to crack and a woman trained in optics quietly builds the story that will save her.
+Mary Beth also completed The Library of Borrowed Days, a speculative short story in which a hidden library annex lends days from alternate lives, and borrowed time comes with rules, costs, and consequences.

 Read new stories and essays on Substack at Mary Beth McGruder | Stories from the North Carolina Coast.